AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 // an auxiliary variable for working with annotations var controller = plot.annotations();

-// create an infinite line annotation (automatically bound to the main Y-scale) controller.infiniteLine({
+// create an Infinite Line annotation (automatically bound to the main Y-scale) controller.infiniteLine({
     xAnchor: "2004-01-06",
     valueAnchor: 2039.63,